 The Relationship of Section 504 to Other Laws

 The protections of Section 504 sometimes overlap with two other major laws.
 These laws are the Americans with Disabilities Act (ADA) and IDEA.

 ADA extends Section 504’s protections to employers and to public spaces.
 These include places like stores and museums.
 ADA and Section 504 cover the same people.
 So, if your child is covered by 504, ADA protections also apply.

 IDEA is different.
-It can offer students an IEP with special education services tailored to their unique needs.
+It can offer students an with special education services tailored to their unique needs.
 However, it’s harder to qualify for IDEA than for Section 504.
 Just because a child is protected by Section 504 doesn’t mean that child is protected by IDEA.
 And IDEA doesn’t apply to college.

 How to Access Protections Under Section 504